shiwi26/Data-Modeling-with-Postgres/README.md

 There is one main fact table containing all the measures associated to each event (user song plays), and 4 dimentional tables, each with a primary key that is being referenced with the fact table.

-On why to use a relational database for this case:
+Why to use relational modeling?
 - The data types are structured, no need to use NoSQL
 - The volume of data is ok
 - Need to model the data to answer business questions, i.e joins